-- hypothyroidism – a condition where the thyroid gland is underactive and fails to make enough hormones.
-The thyroid gland helps regulate metabolism.
-A lack of thyroid hormone can cause severe intellectual disability and growth problems.
-Early detection and treatment enables children to be healthy
+- hypothyroidism – a condition where the thyroid gland does not make enough hormones.
+This can cause severe intellectual disability and growth problems.
+Early detection and treatment helps children to be healthy

-- cystic fibrosis – a condition where organs such as the lungs and pancreas secrete abnormal mucus that clogs the affected organs and stops them working properly
+- cystic fibrosis – a condition where organs such as the lungs and pancreas make abnormal mucus that clogs the organs and stops them working properly

 How newborn bloodspot screening is performed

 Blood is taken by pricking the baby’s heel.
 Having the heel prick may cause brief discomfort to your newborn, but holding or feeding your newborn during the sample collection may help.

 Levels of biochemical markers for the above disorders are measured in the blood spots.
 The only genetic test performed is on a small number of samples (about one per cent) that have an increased level of the marker for cystic fibrosis.

 Sometimes, the laboratory may need a repeat blood sample if the first sample: